Generic Connector

 object with status code 200

-if the user is found and authenticated.
-Note that while you may return any of the attributes of the user object, including nested objects such as application registrations with roles, only the required ones must be returned.
+While you may return any of the attributes of the user object, including nested objects such as application registrations with roles, only the required ones must be present.
 The only other status code FusionAuth will accept from your connector is a 404

 .